Sicilian Ghost Story: Critical response

-Sicilian Ghost Story opened the 56th International Critics' Week at Cannes Film Festival on 18 May 2017.
+Sicilian Ghost Story opened the 56th Critics' Week at Cannes Film Festival on 18 May 2017.
 It was the first time an Italian film opened the Critics' Week, and received a ten-minute standing ovation.

+The film holds a 91% approval rating on review aggregation website Rotten Tomatoes, based on 45 reviews with an average rating of 7.1/10.
+The site's consensus reads: "Sicilian Ghost Story uses a horrific real-life story as the framework for a powerfully acted foray into surprisingly beguiling fantasy territory."
+Metacritic assigned the film a weighted average score of 70 out of 100, based on 12 critics, indicating "generally favorable reviews".

 Variety's review was outstandingly positive, stating that “with outstanding cinematography, underwater scenes and magical storytelling, the co-directors found a beautiful and strong way to tell such a tough story based on true events.”

 The Hollywood Reporter described the film as a "Superb technical work transforms cruel reality into a fable with many ramifications," stating that "If Grassadonia and Piazza had simply retold the story, it would have been gripping enough, but they deepen the intensity and widen the meaning by letting the tale unfold in a strange filmic space between cruel reality and ghostly fantasy."

-The film holds a 92% approval rating on review aggregation website Rotten Tomatoes, based on 36 reviews with an average rating of 7.1/10.
-The site's consensus reads: "Sicilian Ghost Story uses a horrific real-life story as the framework for a powerfully acted foray into surprisingly beguiling fantasy territory."
+Awards and nominations

-Sicilian Ghost Story won the David di Donatello for Best Adapted Script.
+Sicilian Ghost Story won the 63rd David di Donatello for Best Adapted Script.